SaiTejaPerumalla-5297/perumalla-B00115297-Spring-2025/README.md

 Updates:
 During data pre processing after executing the normalise images script, the expected result was creating a normalised images for test, train, valid folders with labels.
 But I have encountered a problem where the labels were not created but the images were normalised.
 Henceforth I have made a new file named fix_labels.ipynb to create the labels for the images.

+The next step is EDA.
+In this the first one is for checking the imbalance in the classes and found out that fillings class has much more images than the other classes.
+To handle this we have to the data augmentation.